JMS-S3000 SpiralTOF™-plus 3.0

 Achieving a wide dynamic range

-The SpiralTOF™-plus 2.0 has realized a wide dynamic range by greatly improving the detection system.
+The SpiralTOFTM-plus 3.0 has realized a wide dynamic range by employing a 14-bit ADC (Analog-to-Digital Converter) for TOF signal processing.
 This makes it possible to simultaneously detect peaks with ion intensity differences of about 4 orders of magnitude.
 Also, the analysis of trace components has become easy in mass spectrometry imaging measurements, in addition to the conventional bulk sample measurements.
 Below is the measurement example of a mixture of polyethylene oxide and polypropylene oxide in the ratio of 1,000:1.
 In the case of polymer analysis, when combined with the Kendrick Mass Defect (KMD) analysis, it is possible to analyze trace components that are otherwise difficult to detect.
+In the example below, the trace component PPO was detected, and its average molecular weight etc. could be calculated.

 The mass spectrum of a mixture of polyethylene oxide and polypropylene oxide in the ratio of 1,000:1.